 By the time of Thomas' court appearance, Samuel had left South Australia and travelled to Victoria (perhaps again to join Henry who had taken his family to the Bendigo goldfields in around 1856).
 Our next record of Samuel is as the informant for his wife Susan's death certificate.
 She had died of a 'serious effusion on the brain' at Inglewood (near Clunes in Victoria) on 1 July 1861 and was buried at the local cemetery on the same day.
 Her death certificate records she had been in the colony for 14 months (suggesting that she and Samuel had left South Australia in around February 1860).
 Samuel seems to have left Inglewood soon after his wife's death.
 The Victorian Government Gazette, dated 20 July 1861, shows that the general post office then held an unclaimed letter for a 'Saml Hickmott [of] New Inglewood'.

+His hospital visit at Maryborough was our last certain sighting of Samuel.
 Margaret Witte tells us that a Samuel Hickmott held a Crown Licence (No. 2824) for a 72-acre block of land at West Charlton which was forfeited, under the provisions of the 1869 Land Act, in 1876.
 This may have been our Samuel or it may have been his grandson, the second son of Henry Hickmott and Harriet Waters, who, together with his mother was killed by a lightning strike at Charlton in 1877.
-Whoever it was, we have not to date been able to discover where or when the older Samuel died or is buried.
+Whoever it was, we have still to discover where or when the older Samuel died or is buried.
 The search continues.